templep/templep.github.io/index.md

 Thus, I have a strong background in Data Image Processing (as well as Machine Learning) on one hand and in Softwarer Engineering thanks to my PhD on the other hand.

 ## Topics of interest
+* Softw&are Product Line
-* Computer Vision
+* Software Variability
 * Software Testing
-* Software Variability
 * Machine Learning
+* Computer Vision
 * Data Image Processing (as well as Video Processing)
 * Computer Graphics